BYU bands and ensembles: Cougar Marching Band

 The main cadence for the drumline is called synergy and is a collection of different cadences and changes in some way every year.
 The band participates via vocals which are scattered throughout the piece.
 The average size of the drumline is 5 bases, 5 tenors, 8–10 snares, and 8–10 cymbals.
 The Drumline holds their camp one week prior to the general band camp.

 Visitor's Fight Song (since 2023)

+Under Fred McInnis's leadership, the Cougar Marching Band began playing visiting team fight songs in every home game pregame show.

 ROC Bands

 BYU has two pep bands that perform at both men's and women's basketball games respectively.
 Referred to as the ROC (Roar Of Cougars) Bands, named after the BYU Student Sections at athletic events, the pep bands perform at most regular season home games and often travel with the team in post-season tournaments.
 Through their music they help pump up the crowd and create the excitement found in the college hoops atmosphere at the Marriott Center.